jeffersonwilliam/react-boilerplate/README.md

 The instructions were straightforward to follow.

 ## What Didn't
-My initial commit didn't imclude the seconds counter on the page although I had it written locally.
+My initial commit didn't include the seconds counter on the page although I had it written locally.
 I had to recommit.

 ## Extra Credit